 His research interests include the Internet, ethnic press, newspaper industry and the Vietnamese American experience.
 He is co-author of "The Newspaper Publishing Industry," and an oral history of Yen Do, the founder of the Nguoi Viet Daily News, the largest Vietnamese-language newspaper in the United States.
 Brody also has been associate producer of "Saigon USA," a documentary film, and selections from his documentary photography exhibit, "The Vietnamese: Self Portrait of a People," were included for an exhibit at the Smithsonian National Museum in Washington, D.C. and for a touring Smithsonian exhibit in cities across the United States.
-Brody has a master’s degree from the Columbia University Graduate School of Journalism and received doctoral equivalency from California State University, Fullerton.
-He is an award-winning reporter with more than a dozen years experience the newspaper industry and has written freelance articles for newspapers and magazines.
-Brody has appeared on an ABC “Nightline” segment and been interviewed by “The New York Times,” “The British Guardian,”National Public Radio, “The Los Angeles Times,” and other major publications.
-He has received grants from the McCormick Foundation, Ford Foundation and been a Jefferson Fellow at the East-West Center in Hawaii.
+He has presented juried papers at international conferences in Greece and Poland and been a Jefferson Fellow at the East-West Center Institute of Culture and Communications in Hawaii.